Make or break moment for Myanmar reforms in opaque telecoms sector

-YANGON, June 24 (Reuters) - Companies awarded telecommunications licences in Myanmar next week will need to spend billions of dollars rolling out networks across a country that has yet to pass a law to govern the sector and where opaque, state-owned enterprises will remain players.
+YANGON (Reuters) - Companies awarded telecommunications licenses in Myanmar this week will need to spend billions of dollars rolling out networks across a country that has yet to pass a law to govern the sector and where opaque, state-owned enterprises will remain players.

 The process is being watched closely as a test case for reform in Myanmar, although the risks did not stop 90 international firms and groups from joining the initial phase.

-Faced with big investments and uncertain returns however, Vodafone Group Plc and China Mobile Ltd dropped their joint bid for a licence, saying it did not meet their “internal investment criteria”.
-The remaining 11 short-listed contenders include Singapore Telecommunications Ltd , KDDI Corp and Telenor ASA.
+Faced with big investments and uncertain returns however, Vodafone Group Plc and China Mobile Ltd dropped their joint bid for a license, saying it did not meet their “internal investment criteria.”
+The remaining 11 short-listed contenders include Singapore Telecommunications Ltd, KDDI Corp and Telenor ASA.

 “Nobody has any experience or any idea how the government is going to regulate the sector,” said Edwin Vanderbruggen of Yangon-based law firm VDB Loi, which advises telecom companies hoping to do business here.